hexian000/tlswrapper/README.md

 - Mutual Forwarded: Each peer can listen from and connect to the other peer simultaneously over the same underlying connection.
 - Secured: All traffic is optionally protected by [mutual authenticated TLS](https://en.wikipedia.org/wiki/Mutual_authentication#mTLS).
 - Long-Term Supported: Follow the latest releases of the dependent projects.
 Even if we don't make any changes, the binary release will be rebuilt at least once a year.

-*Note: tlswrapper is designed as an inconspicuous secure communication tunnel.
-This may increase latency in some scenarios, see [Head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking).*

 ```
        Trusted      |     Untrusted    |     Trusted